-There was an overall increase in non-influenza virus detections in the past week (Figure 6).
+Non-influenza virus detections at PathWest decreased in the past week (Figure 6).

 Figure 6.
 Number of non-influenza respiratory virus detections at PathWest by week, 2021 to 2022

 Note: This graph is a summary of all WA samples positive for a common respiratory virus other than influenza reported by PathWest.